johnmatula/2025/README.md

 #### Type is set with variable fonts
 There are two fonts used on the site.
 As variable fonts, they offer a gradation of weights at a very low file size.
 They have been optimized before being `base64`’d into the CSS file itself.

 To emphasize that, the fonts are baked right into the stylesheet — they’re included like that because of how important they are to the site.
-At the cost of a heavier stylesheet, two additional network requests are and initial styling flashes are avoided.
+At the cost of a heavier stylesheet, this avoids two additional network requests and initial styling flashes.

 ## Miscellany